Australia's visa overhaul leaves Chinese millionaires in limbo

 The results, though, have been underwhelming.
 A government review published in March found BIIP migrants contributed less to the economy than the average Australian, as the cohort, despite their wealth, tended to be older and earned lower incomes through capital returns on passive investments.

-The review estimated the lifetime economic contribution of BIIP holders at AUS$600,000, less than half the US$1.6 million of Australians.
+The review estimated the lifetime economic contribution of BIIP holders at A$600,000, less than half the US$1.6 million of Australians.

 Similar investment visa schemes have been scrapped in Canada, Britain and Singapore as governments conclude they do not create jobs and could be a means to park speculative money.